 Okuyama Sensei founded Great Lakes Aikikai in 1988 in Ann Arbor, Michigan.
 He also taught Aikido at the University of Michigan.
 On January 12, 2014, Kagamibiraki, he received the rank of 7th Dan from Doshu.
 He also holds the title of Shihan (grand master).
 He relocated to Albuquerque in 2001.

-Okuyama Sensei studied Muso Shinden Ryu Iaido under T.K.
-Chiba Shihan and T. Mitsuzuka Shihan for over 35 years and holds the rank of 6th Dan with a Shihan title.
+Okuyama Sensei studied Iaido for over 35 years in the lineage of H. Nakayama Shihan.
+Okuyama Sensei studied under Mitsuzuka Sensei, the last student of Nakayama Shihan, and currently holds the rank of 6th Dan with a Shihan title.

 In the process of rebuilding her body and retraining her nervous system since that time, Dulcey gained insight on how to refine movements and find more ways for the forms to express themselves through her body with less effort.
 She currently teaches in Denver as well as supporting her own training at Albuquerque Aikikai with Okuyama Shihan.
 She holds the rank of 3rd Dan (black belt) and is certified to teach as Fuku-Shidoin by Aikido Okuyama Juku.
 She also holds the rank of 2nd Dan in Iaido (the art of Japanese sword), and has trained in meditative traditions in Sri Lanka, Thailand and the United States, including intensive Zen practice at Seattle’s Choboji temple.
 Outside the dojo, Dulcey works as a certified practitioner of Rolfing® Structural Integration.

-While working as a paramedic in the early 2000’s, Mike developed an interest in Japanese culture as well as the meditation practice of Zen Buddhism.
+Mike developed an interest in Japanese culture as well as the meditation practice of Zen Buddhism in early 2000.
 He also had an interest in martial arts and particularly in the art of the Japanese sword (Iaido).
-Around the same time, Okuyama Sensei relocated from Michigan to Albuquerque, and a colleague of Mike’s who was involved in the Albuquerque Zen Center relayed the news of an “incredible Japanese swordsman” who had recently come to the area.
-Mike discovered his teacher, and in 2004 immersed himself in aikido and iaido at Albuquerque Aikikai.
-Over the years of his training in aikido, he also deepened his understanding of traditional and modern Japanese culture in his evolving design work, including studying Japanese architecture over the summer of 2008 in Kyoto.
-He became an assistant instructor at Albuquerque Aikikai in 2012, and finds aikido to be an integral element in his life.
+In 2004, he immersed himself in Aikido and Iaido at Albuquerque Aikikai, under Okuyama Shihan.
+Over the years of his training in Aikido, he deepened his understanding of traditional and modern Japanese culture in his evolving design work, including studying Japanese architecture over the summer of 2008 in Kyoto.
+He became an assistant instructor at Albuquerque Aikikai in 2012, and finds Aikido to be an integral element in his life.

 Mike moved to Denver in 2014 to pursue his design career, and currently teaches in Denver as well and pursues advanced instruction at Albuquerque Aikikai with Okuyama Shihan.
 He holds the rank of 3rd Dan (black belt) and is certified to teach as Fuku-Shidoin by Aikido Okuyama Juku.
 He also holds the rank of 2nd Dan in Iaido (the art of Japanese sword).
-Outside the dojo, Mike works as an art director in a tech firm in Boulder.
+Outside the dojo, Mike works as an design manager in a tech firm in Denver.